Pimples vs. Acne: What's the Difference?

 - Blackhead - a comedo that has been exposed to the air.
 The oxidation of oil and skin cells causes it to darken in color.
 Learn more about whiteheads vs. blackheads.

 - Acne (Acne Vulgaris) - persistent and recurring pimples/blemishes that are prevalent on the face, neck, chest, and/or back.
-There can be different types of acne as well, and if acne is persistent or severe, it is recommended you visit a dermatologist.
+There can be different types of acne as well, and for persistent or severe cases of acne, it is recommended you visit a board-certified dermatologist to be treated with acne medication.

 - Cysts - painful, pus-filled lumps deep under the surface of the skin.
 DO NOT try and remove/pop cystic acne at home, always see a professional.